arcilli/investsuite-api-docs/docs/value-added-apis/custom_data.md

 ### CLEAR

-The entire custom composition data cache can be removed in one go with the clear endpoint.
+All custom composition data can be removed in one go with the clear endpoint.

 === "Curl Request"